openbraininstitute/entitycore/scripts/export/README.md

 ## Database

-### Update the bash scripts:
+### Update the bash scripts

-Update the scripts, as it should be done after any db migration.
+Update the scripts, as it should be done after any db migration:

 ```
 uv run ./scripts/export/write_scripts.py